Xinjiang – September 5-12 and 22-30.

 Today Uighur and Han communities remain effectively segregated in Xinjiang towns.
 Economic marginalization, cultural restrictions and ethnic discrimination continue to fuel Uighur resentment and isolated violence continues.

-Climate is one of extremes.
+The climate is one of extremes.
 Turpan is the hottest spot in the country – up to 47°C in the summer.
 Spring also has frequent sandstorms making travel difficult.
 Winters see the temperature plummet to below 0°C throughout the province.
 Late May through June and September through October (especially) are the best times to visit.

 Language.
 Uighur is the traditional lingua franca.
 It is part of the Turkic language family and is similar to Uzbek, Kazakh and Kyrgyz.
 The one exception is Tijik, which is related to Persian.

 The Han Chinese don’t speak Uighur and many Uighurs can’t or won’t speak Mandarin.
 Now learning Mandarin is mandatory in Uighur-language schools (but not the other way around), and is exclusively used in universities, nominally to provide more economic opportunities to the Uighurs.
-But resistance is steadfast, out of concerns the Uighur culture and tradition will be diluted.
+But resistance is steadfast, out of concern the Uighur culture and tradition will be diluted.
 Most business signs and all road signs are in Arabic and Chinese script, but rarely English.

 Uighur Food.